Master of Architecture

 Helpful link from the Office of Admissions for international students: https://admissions.tamu.edu/apply/international/international-graduate

-Applications must be submitted in full by December 15.
-Students wishing to be considered for financial assistance should submit all application materials to the university and department by December 15 for fall admissions.
+Applications must be submitted in full by January 2.
+Students seeking financial assistance should submit all application materials to the university and department by January 2 for fall admission.

 We offer competitive recruiting scholarships upon admission.